Malschuetzky/jSumTTest/README.md

 # To-do's

++ README:
+  + Add details for the analytical process with used formulas
++ Module:
-+ Add toggle switch to change between d-values
+  + Add toggle switch to change between different formulas for Cohen's *d*
+  + Build module for macOS
   + Add options to fancy-up graph plot

 # References
 Cohen, J. (1988). *Statistical power analysis for the behavioral sciences* (2nd ed).
 L. Erlbaum Associates.